tstadmin/TrendSoftTech-V2.0/content/index.md

     altVision: "Our Vision Image"
     chooseimg : "/img/AboutImages/Choose.svg"
     altChoose: "why choose image"
-    aboutUs: "AboutUs"
+    aboutUs: "About Us"
     aboutUsDescription: "<p>Trendsoft Technologies is a Professional, Website and Mobile App Development Company that Endeavor on Highly Proficient, Intuitive and Cost-Effective Software solutions.
 Since our Inception, we have been helping companies across all the industries to achieve their Business Goals with Impactful, Business Centric Software Solutions.</p><p>With our cutting-edge technologies, Agile Methodologies and in-depth industry knowledge, we support the Digital Transformation of our clients across all Business Verticals.</p>"
     ourVision: "Our Vision"
     ourVisionDescription: "<p>Our vision is to be the best in providing IT solutions and services with customer excellence and sound business practices.</p>"
     ourMission: " Our Mission"
     ourMissionDescription : "<p>Our mission is to be a customer focus company, serving our business partners and clients to the best of our ability, while adding value to our clients’ businesses.</p>"
     whychoose: "why choose Us?"
-    whychooseDescription : "<p>Vision + Hard work + Consistency </p><p>At Trendsoft Quality is our ultimate business plan.
+    whychooseDescription : "<p>Vision + Hard work + Consistency </p><p>Price + Quality + Delivery + Reliability + Efficiency </p><p>At Trendsoft Quality is our ultimate business plan.
 We consider every aspect which matters to clients' data security and intellectual property protections.
 We believe that transparency is needed to create trust, and so it is integral part or Trendsoft culture.
 It gives us utmost confidence to provide a visibility regarding the development process to the clients.
 Being your technology partner, we make sure to deliver right combination of technologies for your need and excellent result of it.</p>"
 services:
    webDevelopment:
       slug: "Web-development"